Stenudd/awesome-stenudd/README.md

 - [shellpy](https://github.com/lamerman/shellpy) - A tool for convenient shell scripting in python
 - [icdiff](https://github.com/jeffkaufman/icdiff) - improved colored diff
 - [exxo](https://github.com/mbachry/exxo) - Build portable Python binaries
-- [spinnaker](https://github.com/spinnaker/spinnaker) - Spinnaker is an open source, multi-cloud continuous delivery platform for releasing software changes with high velocity and confidence.
 - [schedule](https://github.com/dbader/schedule) - Python job scheduling for humans.
 - [certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.
 - [supycache](https://github.com/lonetwin/supycache) - Simple yet capable caching decorator for python